Andrewske/portfolio/ai-learnings.md

 ## Communication Preferences
-**Style**: Direct and concise, prefers consultation over assumptions, wants control over decisions **Feedback**: Wants progress visibility, appreciates multiple options with trade-offs explained **Planning**: Values structured approach with todo tracking, systematic implementation phases
+**Style**: Direct and concise, prefers consultation over assumptions, wants control over decisions **Feedback**: Wants progress visibility, appreciates multiple options with trade-offs explained.
+Values clear, readable documentation that flows naturally for hiring managers
+**Planning**: Values structured approach with todo tracking, systematic implementation phases.
+Prefers one task at a time with no priority level ("Let's focus on one at a time, no priority level")
+**Documentation Style**: Dislikes repetitive content ("You are kind of repetative about the read only sql").
+Wants "easily readable to show most important details to a hiring manager"

 ## Work Style & Implementation Approach
 **Planning**: Ask clarifying questions first, systematic approaches, structured implementation phases